Julianne Moore

 • Place of Birth:Fayetteville, North Carolina, USA

-• Also Known As: 茱莉安·摩爾 · จูเลียน มัวร์ · ジュリアン・ムーア · 줄리앤 무어 · جوليان مور · Джуліанна Мур · 줄리안 무어 · จูลีแอนน์ มัวร์ ·
+• Also Known As: Джуліанна Мур · 줄리안 무어 · จูลีแอนน์ มัวร์ ·

-• Biography:Julie Anne Smith (born December 3, 1960), known professionally as Julianne Moore, is an American actress and author.
-Prolific in film since the early 1990s, she is particularly known for her portrayals of emotionally troubled women in independent films, as well as for her roles in blockbusters.
-She is the recipient of numerous accolades, including an Academy Award, a British Academy Film Award, two Golden Globe Awards, and two Emmy Awards.
-After studying theater at Boston University, Moore began her career with a series of television roles.
-From 1985 to 1988, she was a regular in the soap opera As the World Turns, earning a Daytime Emmy Award for her performance.
-Her film debut was in Tales from the Darkside: The Movie (1990), and she continued to play small roles for the next four years, including in the thriller The Hand That Rocks the Cradle (1992).
-Moore first received critical attention with Robert Altman's Short Cuts (1993), and successive performances in Vanya on 42nd Street (1994) and Safe (1995) continued this acclaim.
+• Biography:Julie Anne Smith (born December 3, 1960), known professionally as Julianne Moore, is an American actress and children's author.
+Prolific in film since the early 1990s, she is known for her portrayals of emotionally troubled women in independent films and her roles in blockbusters.
+She has received numerous accolades, including an Academy Award, a British Academy Film Award, two Golden Globe Awards, and two Emmy Awards.
+In 2015, Timenamed her one of the 100 most influential people in the world; in 2020, The New York Times named her one of the greatest actors of the 21st century.
+After studying theatre at Boston University, Moore began acting in television.
+From 1985 to 1988, she was a regular in the soap opera As the World Turns, earning a Daytime Emmy Award.
+Moore made her breakthrough with Robert Altman's ensemble film Short Cuts (1993), followed by a critically acclaimed performance in Todd Haynes' Safe (1995).
 Starring roles in the blockbusters Nine Months (1995) and The Lost World: Jurassic Park (1997) established her as a Hollywood leading lady.
-Moore received considerable recognition in the late 1990s and early 2000s, earning Academy Award nominations for Boogie Nights (1997), The End of the Affair (1999), Far from Heaven (2002) and The Hours (2002).
-In the first of these, she played a 1970s pornographic actress, while in the other three, she starred as a mid-20th century unhappy housewife.
-She also had success with the films The Big Lebowski (1998), Magnolia (1999), Hannibal (2001), Children of Men (2006), A Single Man (2009), The Kids Are All Right (2010), and Crazy, Stupid, Love (2011).
-She won a Primetime Emmy Award for her portrayal of Sarah Palin in the television film Game Change (2012).
-She won the Academy Award for Best Actress for her portrayal of an Alzheimer's patient in Still Alice (2014) and was named Best Actress at the Cannes Film Festival for her role in Maps to the Stars (2014).
-Among her highest-grossing releases are the final two films in the series The Hunger Games and the spy film Kingsman: The Golden Circle (2017).
-In addition to her acting work, Moore has written a series of children's books about a character named "Freckleface Strawberry".
-In 2015, Time magazine named her one of the 100 most influential people in the world, and in 2020, The New York Times named her one of the greatest actors of the 21st century.
+She received Oscar nominations for her roles in the period films Boogie Nights (1997), The End of the Affair (1999), Far from Heaven (2002) and The Hours (2002); in the first of these, she played a 1970s pornographic actress, while in the other three, she starred as an unhappy mid-20th century housewife.
+Moore's career progressed with roles in The Big Lebowski (1998), Magnolia (1999), Hannibal(2001), Children of Men (2006), A Single Man (2009), The Kids Are All Right (2010), Crazy, Stupid, Love (2011), and Maps to the Stars (2014).
+She won a Primetime Emmy Award for portraying Sarah Palin in the HBO film Game Change (2012) and the Academy Award for Best Actress for portraying an Alzheimer's patient in Still Alice (2014).
+Her highest-grossing releases came with the final two films in The Hunger Games film series (2014–2015) and the spy film Kingsman: The Golden Circle (2017).
+She has since starred in independent films and streaming projects, including Haynes' May December (2023) drama and the historical drama miniseries Mary & George (2024).
+In addition to her acting work, Moore has written a series of children's books about Freckleface Strawberry.
 She is married to director Bart Freundlich, with whom she has two children.
+Description above from the Wikipedia article Julianne Moore, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Search history